muvaf/typewriter/README.md

 ## Code Generator Types

+### Function Generation

+`Producer` is a function generator that generates functions that can produce an object whose type is `B` from an input object whose type is `A` by recursively traversing all fields and structs, matching the fields and writing assignment statements.

 ### Type Generation

-We have aggregated type generation.

 Section to be filled.

-### Function Generation

-`Producer` is a function generator.